AtlasNX/Kosmos/HowToCompile.md

     - For that simply ```git clone https://github.com/tumGER/SDFilesCompiler.git``` to your desired location
         - There are some weird issues on Windows if you have spaces somewhere in the path to your location so make sure to clone it somewhere where the Path doesn't include spaces
 - [LibNX](https://github.com/tumGER/SDFilesSwitch/blob/master/HowToCompile.md#libnx)
-- The "Compiled" and "Resources" folder from https://github.com/tumGER/SDFilesSwitch
+- The Hekate/ and "Resources" folder from https://github.com/tumGER/SDFilesSwitch
     - Simply ```git clone https://github.com/tumGER/SDFilesSwitch.git``` to your desired location
-        - We have to use the "compiled" folder as some homebrew uses data that is otherwise not found when compiling it yourself
+        - We have to use the Hekate/ folder as some homebrew uses data that is otherwise not found when compiling it yourself

 # Updating Dependencies